brunocabezas/vestiaria/readme.md

 - `MAILGUN_API_KEY` (optional)
 - `MAILGUN_DOMAIN` (optional)

-Also having a running [mongodb](https://docs.mongodb.com/) environment is required; keystone serve will connect trough port 27017.
+Also having a running [mongodb](https://docs.mongodb.com/) environment is required; keystone serve will connect trough port `27.017`.

 This will serve up the application at `localhost:3000`

+#### Templates and Client

+KeystoneJS allow us to render backend data using Handlebars.
+Use of this template system must be limited to almost none, just enough to run the javascript app on `client/`.

+The one and only `layouts/default.hbs` declares the basic to start a react-app plus some variables needed for this to work.